mlouis9/xs-interface/docs/html/_sources/Manual/controldeck.rst.txt

 where,

  - ``template name`` is an user defined name/Id of that specific template.
 Must correspond to the name defined under the :ref:`j_templates` card.
- - ``universe name1`` is the user defined universe name or Id.
+ - ``universe name`` is the user defined universe name or Id.

 **Notes:**

 	*	This card can be omitted.
 	*	Each ``template name`` can have a single or multiple ``universe name``.
-	* If multiple universes are provided for a specific template then multiple ouutput files will be created.
+	* If multiple universes are provided for a specific template then multiple output files will be created.
 Their naming will differ by the postfix name of the specific universe, e.g. ``output_u0``, ``output_u1`` and so on.

 **Example**: